cvdabbeele/cloudOneOnAWS/howToDemo.md

 ![Blocked](images/Blocked.png)

-### Walk through how Cloud 1 Application Control setup
+### Walk through the integration with CloudOne Application Control

 In AWS codecommit: show the Dockerfile
 ![DockerfileWithAppSec](images/DockerfileWithAppSec.png)

 point out:

-- ADD command: library is imported (in this case it is a java app, so we added the java library)
+- ADD command: this is where we import the library in our app (in this case it is a java app, so we added a java library)
-- CMD -> library inserted.
+- CMD command: this is where the app will get started and our library will be included.
 Here we invoke the imported library

-The Registration keys for Cloud One Application Security must be called at runtime.
+The Registration keys for Cloud One Application Security must be called per running instance, at runtime.
 You can show those in the Cloud Formation Template -> Tab:Template ->search appSec registration keys for AppSec
 ![AppSecKey](images/AppSecKey.png)